Police / Crime

 If property is at risk of flooding, then WBC are likely the best people to contact - via their main switchboard on 01925 443322 24 hrs a day.
 It may take time to get through, and be prepared to describe the location clearly (postcode, street name, map reference or what3words.com location should all be appropriate).
 It's worth asking for a reference.

-During imminent flooding (e.g. when it is expected the river Bollin will flood due to heavy rain upstream), the Lymm Parish Councillors (be patient with links to the LPC website - they can take a long time to load) typically help co-ordinate with residents.
+During imminent flooding (e.g. when it is expected the river Bollin will flood due to heavy rain upstream), the Lymm Parish Councillors will typically help co-ordinate with residents.

 Flooded roads are typically the responsibility of Warrington Borough Council (who are responsible for maintaining & clearing drainage gullies).
 All blocked gullies / flooded roads should be reported via the WBC main switchboard on 01925 443322 24 hrs a day, or via the WBC website if not urgent.